About Us

 SEE BIO

-Ms. Gunter began her career in academic leadership in British Columbia where she was the Continuing Education Program Director for Applied Science at Simon Fraser University and then later the Vice-President of Programming, Special Projects and Industry Partnerships for the Vancouver Film School.
+Ms. Gunter’s career began in British Columbia, where she directed Continuing Education for Applied Science at Simon Fraser University and later served as the Vice-President of Programming, Special Projects and Industry Partnerships for the Vancouver Film School.
+She has also been an entrepreneur, as the CEO and co-founder of Condition 30 Inc., a software and gaming company, and held the role of Vice-President of Creative and Community at User Friendly Media.

-Ms. Gunter has a Bachelor of Journalism from Carleton University, and a Master of Business Administration from Queen’s University.
+Ms. Gunter holds a Bachelor of Journalism from Carleton University and a Master of Business Administration (MBA) from Queen’s University.

 Hide Bio